mich1803/SVD-Audio-Compression/README.md

 1. Open the notebook on [Google Colab](https://githubtocolab.com/mich1803/SVD-Audio-Compression/blob/main/SVD_AudioCompression.ipynb)).
 2. Upload the audio file you want to compress to the file section.
-3. Modify the filename in the code to match the uploaded file.
+3. Modify the filename in the code if you want to match your uploaded file.

 ### Locally:

-1. Install the requirements with `pip install -r requirements.txt`.
+1. Install the requirements with `pip install -r requirements.txt` in your virtual environment.
 2. Open the `SVD-AudioCompression.ipynb` notebook in your IDE.
-3. Change the filename to point to your audio file.
+3. Change the filename if you want to point to your audio file.

+### Matlab

+There is also a matlab version of the code
+1. Download the file in `matlab/SVD_AudioCompression.m`.
+2. Install the add-on `Signal Processing Toolbox`.
+3. Run with the song you want changing the filename at the beginning of the script.